 So, for the next 12 days, I’m going to be sharing some Pinterest tips to help you grow your blog traffic, list, and income.

 For our last day of the 12 Days series, I want to talk about how to optimize your Pinterest presence in 2018.

 Pinterest is changing.

-If you’ve been on Pinterest for the last year, they have changed many aspects of a pinner’s user experience from the look to the algorithm changes to changing search strategies.
+If you’ve been on Pinterest for a while, they have changed many aspects of a pinner’s user experience from the look to the algorithm changes to changing search strategies.